saturnism/spring-on-gcp-gitbook/deployment/docker/container-awareness.md

 Runtime.getRuntime().availableProcessors()
 ```

 This is important because some libraries and applications may use `availableProcessors` to determine the size of the thread pools.
-So, if you allocated only `2` CPUs, but the JVM inaccurately sees `32` CPUs from the host, then the libraries may over-allocate the thread pool size, and causing your application to run more than the underlying system allows.
+So, if you allocated only `2` CPUs, but the JVM inaccurately sees `32` CPUs from the host, then the libraries may over-allocate the thread pool size,  causing your application to run more than the underlying system allows.